AmirVahedix/google-dinasour-bot/README.md

-A Bot For Play Google Dinasoure Bot Automatiicaly
+A Bot For Play Google Dinasoure Bot Automatically